AllianceSCC/ASCC_web_data/content/post/adhd-writing-tips/index.md

 **Got any tips to add?
 Let me know on [LinkedIn](https://www.linkedin.com/in/adahagan/) or [Bluesky](https://bsky.app/profile/dradawrites.bsky.social)!**

-[^1]: Posts to describe these methods in more detail are on their way!
+[^1]: A post to describe this method in more detail is on its way!

 ## Resources

+* [Q&A: Writing Past the Hard Parts](https://www.hackingyouradhd.com/podcast/qampa-writing-past-the-hard-parts) | A short podcast episode with thoughts about what makes writing hard and how to get past the hard parts.

 * [ADHD Writing Tips on Reddit](https://www.reddit.com/r/writing/comments/13dm067/pro_writers_with_adhd_what_are_your_tips_to_get/)